Marynat/super-ws-client/README.md

 Afterwards you can run the .api app and go to the Bitcoin or Etherium page.

 ## Things to improve / next steps
-Give the user ability to select the range of the showed data Load new data automatically
+Give the user ability to select the range of the showed data.
+Load new data automatically.
 And much more :)